How fit should you be. Fitness forecasting into the future.

 March 23, 2022

-If you want to age well, you need a body that can allow you to do the things you want to do… the activities and experiences that you have planned to enjoy!
+If you want to age well, you will need a body that can allow you to do the things you want to do… the activities and experiences that you have planned to enjoy!
 This article will explain why knowing how fit you should be for your age is important; and how this can help you prepare for an active future!

 Planning, or forecasting your fitness and strength is just as critical as planning your financial and superannuation position.
 Good planning and implementation will ensure you can retire comfortably!
 In fact, we often talk about “fitness superannuation” with our clients when helping them do some fitness forecasting into their future.